 Understanding the fundamental differences between assisted living and nursing homes is crucial for making an appropriate choice.
 While both offer personal care, their primary focus, staffing, and regulatory environments differ significantly.
 You need to assess your current and projected needs carefully to select the optimal setting.

 Assisted living emphasizes independence and a social lifestyle, offering help with ADLs within a more homelike environment.
 Nursing homes prioritize skilled medical care, supervision, and complex health management.
-The level of medical expertise on staff, the types of activities offered, and the overall atmosphere directly reflect these core missions.

 - Level of Care: Assisted living provides non-medical personal care and supervision.
 Nursing homes offer 24-hour skilled nursing care, medical treatments, and therapies.